vmware-tanzu-labs/educates-training-platform/docs/custom-resources/workshop-definition.md

         name: $(service_account)
 ```

-In this case the name of the cluster role binding resource embeds ``$(session_namespace)`` so that its name is unique to the workshop instance and doesn't overlap with a binding for a different workshop instance.
+In this case the name of the cluster role binding resource embeds ``$(session_name)`` so that its name is unique to the workshop instance and doesn't overlap with a binding for a different workshop instance.

 (blocking-access-to-kubernetes)=
 Blocking access to Kubernetes